Mount Olympus: Mediterranean vegetation zone

 A zone of evergreen broadleaf trees (maquis) occurs between 300 and 500 metres elevation.
-Along with oak (Quercus ilex) and Greek strawberry tree there occur kermes oak, strawberry tree, Phillyrea latifolia, bay laurel, cedar and others.
-Of the deciduous species most common are Fraxinus, Ulmus, Montpellier maple, Judas tree, terebinth, Cotinus coggygria and others.
+Along with oak (Quercus ilex) and Greek strawberry tree (Arbutus andrachne) there occur kermes oak (Quercus coccifera), strawberry tree (Arbutus unedo), mock privet (Phillyrea latifolia), bay laurel (Laurus nobilis), cedar and others.
+Of the deciduous species most common are ash (Fraxinus), elm (Ulmus), Montpellier maple (Acer monspessulanum), Judas tree (Cercis siliquastrum), terebinth (Pistacia terebinthus), smoketree (Cotinus coggygria) and others.

 Forest zone of beech, fir and mountain coniferous

-The evergreen broadleaf trees' zone is gradually replaced by ecosystems of European black pine, that forms compact clusters, with no intermediate zone of deciduous oaks, although trees of these species occur sporadically within clusters of black pine.
-On the northern slopes of Xirolakos valley, between 600 and 700 metres elevation, there is a high forest of downy oak of about 120 hectares.
+The evergreen broadleaf trees' zone is gradually replaced by ecosystems of European black pine (Pinus nigra), that forms compact clusters, with no intermediate zone of deciduous oaks, although trees of these species occur sporadically within clusters of black pine.
+On the northern slopes of Xirolakos valley, between 600 and 700 metres elevation, there is a high forest of downy oak (Quercus pubescens) of about 120 hectares.

 The black pine dominates on the eastern and northern side of the mountain, between 500 and 1,700 metres.
-In this zone there is also hybrid fir in small groups and scrubs or small clumps, particularly in the lower region and in the sites Naoumi (west) and Stalamatia and Polykastro (east), where it is mixed with black pine and Bosnian pine.
-In this zone there is also beech.
+In this zone there is also hybrid fir (Abies × borisii-regis) in small groups and scrubs or small clumps, particularly in the lower region and in the sites Naoumi (west) and Stalamatia and Polykastro (east), where it is mixed with black pine and Bosnian pine (Pinus heldreichii).
+In this zone there is also beech (Fagus).
 While in the neighboring mountains Pierians and Ossa it creates an extended vegetation zone, in Olympus it is restricted to small clusters, appearing as islets, mainly in more humid locations and the best soils.
-A particularly rich variety of trees and shrubs is found in Enipeas' gorge.
-One can see there elm, cherry plum, European yew, hazel, holly, Cornus mas, manna ash, maple and a considerable variety of herbaceous plants.
-Gorges and ravines are covered by oriental planes, willows, black alders and riverside greenery.
+A particularly rich variety of trees and shrubs is found in Enipeas's gorge.
+One can see there elm, cherry plum (Prunus cerasifera), European yew (Taxus baccata), hazel (Corylus avellana), holly (Ilex aquifolium), cornel cherry (Cornus mas), manna ash (Fraxinus ornus), maple (Acer spp.) and a considerable variety of herbaceous plants.
+Gorges and ravines are covered by oriental planes (Platanus orientalis), willows (Salix spp.), black alders (Alnus glutinosa) and riverside greenery.

 Boreal coniferous zone

 Typical species of this zone is Bosnian pine.
-This rare kind of pine occurs sporadically higher than 1,000 metres and gradually replaces the black pine, while over 1,400 metres it creates an almost unmixed forest. Οver 2,000 metres the forest becomes sparser, reaching to 2,750 metres, thus creating one of the highest forest tree line limit (limit of forest growth) in the Balkans and Europe.
+This rare kind of pine occurs sporadically higher than 1,000 metres and gradually replaces the black pine, while over 1,400 metres it creates an almost unmixed forest.
+Over 2,000 metres the forest becomes sparser, reaching to 2,750 metres, thus creating one of the highest forest tree line limit (limit of forest growth) in the Balkans and Europe.
 Another feature of this zone is that over 2,500 metres the trees appear in a crawling form.
 The region, where Bosnian pine grows, is mostly dry and its slopes are rocky.
 There are no springs or water streams.
 The vegetation growing there is adapted to specific local conditions and represented by typical shrubs, graminaceous, chasmophytes etc., while the flora includes many endemic species of the Balkans.